-Hydra is a freshwater polyp that enters aquariums with little goal beyond killing fry and smaller fish.
-In order to combat hydra, many aquarists stock their tanks with a pearl gourami.
+Hydra is a polyp entering aquariums with a little goal beyond killing fry and smaller fish.
+To combat hydra, many fish keepers stock their tanks with pearl gourami.

-Pearl gourami feast on hydra and are unaffected by its venom, which allows them to protect the fish with which they share their tank.
-When not doing battle with the pest, pearl gourami is quite peaceful and can be safely housed in community aquariums.
+Pearl gourami feast on hydra and are unaffected by its venom, which allows them to protect the Fish with which they share their tank.
+When not battling the pest, pearl gourami is relatively peaceful and safely housed in community aquariums.

-It is important to note, however, that this fish can get pretty big and requires a tank of at least 30 gallons, along with low lighting and plenty of space for hiding.
+However, it is essential to note that this Fish can get pretty big and requires a tank of at least 30 gallons, along with low lighting and plenty of space for hiding.

 Photo Credit: Greyloch

-Despite its vibrant colors and relative hardiness, the rainbowfish rarely pops up in aquariums and should only be expected to be seen in the tank of particularly dedicated aquarists.
+Despite its vibrant colors and relative hardiness, the rainbowfish rarely pops up in aquariums and should only be expected to be seen in the tank of mainly dedicated hobbyists.

-Despite its lack of popularity, the rainbowfish is quite a sociable creature and gets on well with other peaceful fish, so it can be safely housed in a community aquarium.
+Despite its lack of popularity, the rainbowfish is a very cool fish that is a very friendly creature and gets on well with other peaceful fish to be safely housed in a community aquarium.